 John A. Graham has a variety of teaching experience including classroom experience, advising, mentoring, and lecturing.
 It may be significant that both of Graham’s parents were career pedagogues, as he and his two siblings have all found success in educational careers.
 Graham is adept at a variety of teaching styles, and easily switches between seminar and lecture formats, or interactive inverted-learning formats where students lead the class.
 His easy going personality puts students at ease, but his commitment to excellence and personal passion for learning pushes students to meet the pedagogical challenges outlined for each course.
-See other instances of teaching on pages dedicated to masterclasses and workshops, lectures, ensemble directing, and organizing conferences and symposia.
-At bottom of page, see a list of classroom teaching experience, and academic advising experience.

 Most of the available lectures that have been filmed I place on the lectures page.
 But a sample belong here.